Geoff’s Wedding

 If something goes wrong, you don't have a lot of altitude to trade off.
 You're already slow.

-You're low and slow the entire time, which is like you do not want to be there.
+You're low and slow the entire time, which is like you do not want to be.
+That's why.

-That's why landing and takeoffs are so dangerous typically.
-If you're high or and or fast,
+Landing and takeoffs are so dangerous typically.
+If you're high

-you have this energy you can play with and trade with.
-When you're towing a banner, you're low, slow with a ton of drag on you.
+and or fast, you you can, like, you have this energy you can play with and trade with.
+When you're towing a banner, you're low, slow, with a ton of drag on you.

-Uh, I think I found a place out of Sandmarcus that would do it.
+I don't remember.
+I I think I found a place out of Sandmarkers that would do it.

 I've been thinking a lot about how it's 2023, right?
 It's almost 2024.